HenriqueSFernandes/Workshop-Linux/README.md

 # Linux Workshop
-Files for the linux workshop by ACM@FEUP
+Files for the Linux workshop by ACM@FEUP on October 10, 2023